bflammers/model_exploration/README.md

 jupyter notebook
 ```

-If you conda environment is not found by jupyter notebook, try installing nb_conda in your base environment:
+If your conda environment is not found by jupyter notebook, try installing nb_conda in your base environment:
 ```
 conda deactivate
 conda install nb_conda